Enterprise Security for Data Sharing

-Going by the recent reports of data security breach even in the big multinational companies, we are facing a strong and stark reality that we are not effectively stopping the bad guys from breaking into our systems with malicious intent of stealing data.
-If you are left wondering why even the big companies have failed in providing Enterprise security to their data then know that securing information is hard.
-That is because, when the product is designed, it is made marketable first and security is an after-thought.
+Going by the recent reports of data security breaches even in the big multinational companies, we are facing a stiff and stark reality that we are not effectively stopping the bad guys from breaking into our systems with the malicious intent of stealing data.
+If you are left wondering why even the big companies have failed in providing enterprise security for data sharing, then know this – securing information is hard.
+That is because, when a product is designed, it is made marketable first, and safety is an after-thought.

-Examples of multi-factor authentication include the OTP or the one-time-password that is received as an SMS text on your mobile.
-This text contains a unique code that is supposed to be used in the login process.
+Examples of multi-factor authentication include the OTP or the one-time password that is received as an SMS text on your mobile.
+This text contains a unique code that is used in the login process.
 This generated code will be different every time the user logs in.
-Simply put, this MFA adds that extra layer of security against data thefts.
-Many services like Facebook, Google/Gmail and plenty of other services including banks provide this service of MFA often called the two-step authentication.
+This MFA adds that extra layer of security against data thefts.
+Many services like Facebook, Google/Gmail, and plenty of other services, including banks, provide this service of MFA, often called the two-step authentication.

 The main advantage for the hackers once they gain entry to the user account is the vast data available on it.
 The users, for reasons whatsoever, never delete the data that they think would put them at the risk of data theft.
 So pay particular attention to emails and documents which contain sensitive information and remove that as soon as possible from the account.
 The hacker can easily access data like bank statements, tax returns, or anything related to finance, and the best way to avoid this is to press that ‘delete’ button promptly only.